Sydthy Municipality

 Until 1 January 2007 Sydthy municipality was a Danish municipality (Danish, kommune) in the former Viborg County on the west coast of Vendsyssel-Thy, a part of the Jutland peninsula in west Denmark.
-It is on the north bank of the Limfjord.
+This former municipality was located on the north bank of the Limfjord.
 The municipality covered an area of 322 km^{2}, and had a total population of 11,239 (2005).
 Its last mayor was Arne Hyldahl, a member of the Venstre (Liberal Party) political party.
 The main town and the site of its municipal council was the town of Hurup.

-Sydthy municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007).
+Sydthy municipality ceased to exist as the result of the Kommunalreformen ("The Municipality Reform" of 2007).
 It was merged with existing Hanstholm and Thisted municipalities to form a new Thisted municipality.
-This create a municipality with an area of 1,072 km^{2} and a total population of 46,158 (2005).
+This created a municipality with an area of 1,072 km^{2} and a total population of 46,158 (2005).
 The new municipality belongs to Region Nordjylland ("North Jutland Region").